fastly/compute-js-static-publish/README.md

   binary if Object Store mode is not enabled.

 * `contentCompression` - During the publishing, the tool will pre-generate compressed versions of content assets in these formats and make them available to the Publisher Server or your application.
-Default value is [ 'br' | 'gzip' ].
+Default value is [ 'br' | 'gzip' ] if Object Store is enabled, or [] if Object Store is not enabled.

 * `moduleAssetInclusionTest` - Optionally specify a test function that can be run against each enumerated asset during the publishing, to determine whether to include the asset as a module asset.
 For every file, this function is passed